 A confident contractor stands behind their work.
 Before agreeing to an installation, make sure you receive and understand the warranties that come with both the equipment and the labor.
 A solid warranty protects you if a part fails or an installation error causes problems down the road.
 Many top-tier contractors also offer service maintenance programs to keep your new system running efficiently.
 A reputable professional should always offer clear warranties on their work and service agreements that plainly state what is covered.
 This transparency is a hallmark of a trustworthy company and ensures you’re protected from future issues.

-Positive Customer Reviews and References
+Read Customer Reviews and Ask for References

 In the age of information, a company’s reputation is easy to find.
 Before making a decision, take a few minutes to look up a contractor’s online reviews on sites like Google or Yelp.
 While a single negative review isn’t necessarily a deal-breaker, a pattern of unhappy customers is a major red flag.
 You can also ask the contractor for references from past clients with similar projects.
 Checking for positive customer reviews and speaking with references gives you real-world insight into the company’s professionalism, communication, and quality of service.
 A contractor with a long list of satisfied customers is far more likely to deliver the results you expect.